perennial wildflower is a herbaceous vine about 1½-4' long that

 green, yellowish green, or reddish green; they are glabrous or nearly

 so.
-At the base of each petiole, there is a pair of stipules
+At the base of each petiole, there is a pair of stipules about

 ¼-1" long.
 Each stipule is half-sagittate or half-hastate in shape; it

-margin that is usually smooth.
+toothed.
 Sometimes the foliage of this wildflower

 is sparsely and minutely pubescent (puberulent).

 Individual racemes of